sourcegraph/jetbrains/TESTING.md

 1. Open any source file.
 2. Right-click in the file to bring up the code context menu.
+   - alternatively, position your caret in the editor and type ctrl+shift+enter
 3. Choose Cody, then Edit Code.
 Confirm that the dialog appears.

-And all tests involving prompt history should end with
+All tests involving prompt history should end with

 1. Close and reopen the current Project to clear prompt history.